umurcanemre/urlshortener/README.md

 As example tests are done to cover "shorten url" functionality.
 Testing was implemented on slices as Controller layer, unit tests on application layer and containerized repository tests.
-In a prod environment(MVP) some sort of test to cover entire application and it's behaviour would be needed (eg. cucumber).
+In a prod environment(MVP) some sort of test to cover entire application, and it's behaviour would be needed (e.g. cucumber).
 To ensure integration with downstream services contract testing can be added (post-MVP).
 On public facing application it's important to have a tracked performance testing too to monitor historical performance trends (latency, errors, possible hotspots etc)